eashmore/csgo-time/README.md

 ## To-Do
 * Write integration tests
-* Limit users to one bet
+* Limit users to only one bet
 * Handle tie games
 * Display errors on failed bet
 * Improve accuracy of payout algorithm